Larry Tolchinsky – Title Insurance Attorney Since 1994

 - Title Insurance Endorsements

-- Title Insurance Rates
+- Title Insurance Rates (including re-issue rates)

 Title Insurance protects owners and lenders against defects in the ownership of real property.
 “Title” is the collective ownership records of a piece of real estate; it consists of all transfers of real property rights, as well all loans that use the property as collateral.
 “Title” also means having the right to control and convey a piece of real property.

 Florida Statute 624.608 defines title insurance, in part, as “Insurance of owners of real property or others having an interest in real property or contractual interest derived therefrom, or liens or encumbrances on real property, against loss by encumbrance, or defective titles, or invalidity, or adverse claim to title.”

 If real estate has “clear title” (e.g. there are no known liens or encumbrances that will materially affect ownership and control of the property), it is free from ownership claims from outside parties and/ or unpaid debts of previous owners.
 The purpose of a “title insurance policy” is to protect an owner, or mortgage lender, against losses arising from problems with title to the property that were unknown to you when you purchased or financed it (a title insurance policy is a prerequisite to obtaining a mortgage loan from an institutional lender to purchase real estate in Florida).